Latest Stories & Events

 Striated Pardalote – Michael Hamel-Green

-Whilst we do not require photographs for every bird sighted (as this would be especially difficult under survey conditions), we do get some wonderful photos of birds come through Birdata.
-Here is a taster of some of the rare, quirky and spectacular bird sightings we have seen recently.
+Whilst we do not require photographs for every bird sighted (as this would be especially difficult under survey conditions), we do get some wonderful photos of birds through Birdata.
+Here is a taster of some of the rare, quirky and awesome bird sightings that were entered over autumn.

 Without volunteers dedicating their time and expertise, we simply would not have the capacity to influence bird conservation over such a vast and diverse continent